✮⋆ Workshop: Reticulum

 Accessibility information: the event is on the ground floor.
 There is a (steep) ramp for wheelchair accessibility.
 A quiet room is also available.
 The Opstand library and books are upstairs and only accessible via stairs.
 We encourage everyone to refrain from wearing products containing fragrances, to wear a face mask, to do a self-test and to stay home if you have cold-like symptoms.
 Face masks and self tests are available on location.
 Send us a message if your accessibility needs are not covered.

-✮⋆ Reading Counterpower: Desire lines and defensive architecture
+✮⋆ Reading Counterpower: Vectoralism

 Featured

-Through this series, we aim to learn from past and present struggles and build community while doing so – because it’s time to build another world together.
+Through this series, we aim to learn from past and present struggles and build community while doing so – because it’s time to build another world together

 No prior reading needed!

-📅 Tuesday January 27th
+📅 Tuesday March 10th

 📍 De Opstand, The Hague (ask your network, DM, or e-mail for the address at boekenwinkelopstand@riseup.net)